percona/pg_tde/documentation/docs/faq.md

 The principal key is used to encrypt the internal keys.
 The principal key is stored in the key management store.
 When you query the table, the principal key is retrieved from the key store to decrypt the table.
 Then the internal key for that table is used to decrypt the data.

-WAL encryption is done globally for the entire database cluster using the global internal and principal keys.
+WAL encryption is done globally for the entire database cluster.
+All modifications to any database within a PostgreSQL cluster are written to the same WAL to maintain data consistency and integrity and ensure that PostgreSQL cluster can be restored to a consistent state.
+Therefore, WAL is encrypted globally.

 When you turn on WAL encryption, `pg_tde` encrypts entire WAL pages except for the header.
 The header contains a marker if a page is encrypted or not.

+The same 2-tier approach is used with WAL as with the table data: WAL pages are first encrypted with the internal key.
+Then the internal key is encrypted with the global principal key.

 You can turn WAL encryption on and off so WAL can contain both encrypted and unencrypted pages.
 The WAL encryption GUC variable influences only writes.